JMU JMU - Department of Computer Science

 16. In this case, given what you know about the original code, what is the cause of these three warnings/errors?

-The misspelling in line 11.
+The misspelling in the declaration statement.

 Expand